raphaelgatti/v2-ach-api-docs/source/includes/_sdks.md

 ## Java

-`dwolla-swagger-java` will soon be available on Maven Central with [source code](https://github.com/Dwolla/dwolla-swagger-java) available on our GitHub page.
+`dwolla-swagger-java` is not actively maintained by Dwolla, however [source code](https://github.com/Dwolla/dwolla-swagger-java) is available on our GitHub page and community contribution is encouraged.
 More information is available on the project's README.

 ### Installation